|

 The high

-and low prices, or bids and offers, recorded during the period designated as the official
+and low prices, or bids and offers,

-close.
+official close.

 |